VTUL/geoblacklight-vagrant/README.md

 Configuration
 -------------

+In all environments, a chroot SFTP upload area is created on the installed server.
+The upload user is allowed to connect only using public key authentication when using SFTP.
+This means an `authorized_keys` file should be supplied locally to list the SSH public keys that are permitted to log in as the upload user.
+This file should be placed in the `files` directory prior to `vagrant up` and should be called `authorized_keys`.
+(It is in standard .ssh/authorized_keys format.)
+It can trivially be created by copying your SSH public key file to `files/authorized_keys`.

 ### AWS

 When using the `aws` provider to `vagrant up` it is necessary to define several environment variables in order to authenticate to AWS and supply a keypair with which Vagrant can log in to the new AWS EC2 instance being deployed.
 These environment variables are as follows: